shtrausslearning/shtrausslearning.github.io/docs/markdown/blog/posts/2023-10-13-spark-prophet.md

  |-- region: string (nullable = true)
 ```

-## Exploring Data
+## **Exploring Data**

-Having loaded our data, we sure can do some data exploration, first lets take a peek at our dataset, we'll use `select`,`orderBy` & `show` methods
+As with any dataset, its good to get a better understanding by exploring the data you are working with.
+Having loaded our data, first lets take a peek at our dataset,

+Let's use `select`,`orderBy` & `show` methods to show our dataset

 ```python
 sales.select('Date','type','Total Volume','region')\